lborocs/22cob290-part2-team-10/README.md

 #### Layout/Sidebar

-Your page component needs to be of type `AppPage`, example:
+Your page component needs to be of type `AppPage`, e.g.:

 ```tsx
 import type { AppPage } from '~/types';